Sector Overviews

 Average Contract Length

-The average length of contract in the Pharma sector is just over a year long at 15 months!
+The Average length of contract in the Med Device sector is just over a year long at 13 months!

 Men